 ►Day 1: Arrival in San Jose – Transfer to San Jose Area Guest House – Orientation & Group Welcome Dinner

-Participants will arrive from the U.S. at Juan Santamaria International Airport in Costa Rica’s capital city of San Jose in late afternoon.
-We will be greeted at the airport and taken a 15-minute taxi ride to the neighboring city of Alajeula.
-That evening we will have dinner, and an introductory meeting.
+Participants will arrive from the U.S. at Juan Santamaria International Airport in Costa Rica whatever time is more convenient.
+Participants will get a taxi from the airport for a 10 minute ride to the B&B. That evening we will have dinner, and an introductory meeting.
 It won’t be a late night since tomorrow we have an early flight to the coast.

 ►Day 2: Scenic Flight to the Osa Peninsula and Boat Taxi to Saladero Lodge – Travel to the Puerto Jimenez Boat Trip Across Gulfo Dulce Move into Saladero Eco Lodge